What is Project 2025? Inside the Scary Extremist Plan for the Next Republican Presidential Administration

 As concerning as the initiative may sound, Wallach believes some of these ideas around expanding presidential powers won’t come to fruition.
 “Presidential campaign rhetoric has a tendency to promise the moon without that much reference to what’s actually legally empowered as a part of the office,” he says.

-Despite its controversy, the theory does pose some legitimate questions about what the rule of law entails, exactly, according to Wallach, who studies the separation of powers.
+Despite its controversy, the theory poses some legitimate questions about the rule of law, according to Wallach, who studies the separation of powers.

 “Those behind Project 2025 would say that they’re trying to vindicate the rule of law against people who are determined to thwart it,” he says.
 “But critics of the project would say these folks are just hoping to empower themselves beyond what the law actually allows.”